Complementary relation of quantum coherence and quantum correlations in multiple measurements: Abstract

 \section{Abstract}

-Quantum coherence and quantum correlations lies in the central of quantum mechanics and both are considered as fundamental reasons for significance deviation of quantum mechanics from classical mechanics which are often valued as precious resources in quantum information processing tasks.
-We present a group of complementary relations for quantum coherence and quantum correlations specifically thermal discord and conditional information in scenarios of multiple measurements experiments which would deepen our understanding of quantum coherence and quantum correlations.
+Quantum coherence and quantum correlations lie in the center of quantum information science, since they both are considered as fundamental reasons for significant features of quantum mechanics different from classical mechanics.
+We present a group of complementary relations for quantum coherence and quantum correlations; specifically, we focus on thermal discord and conditional information in scenarios of multiple measurements.
+We show that the summation of quantum coherence quantified in different bases has a lower bound, resulting from entropic uncertainty relations with multiple measurements.
+Similar results are also obtained for thermal discord and for post-measurement conditional information with multiple measurements in a multipartite system.
+These results indicate the general applications of the uncertainty principle to various concepts of quantum information.